zoerem/zoerem/README.md

 – I have not been in here in years.
 So sad.

-- 🔭 I’m currently working on putting the finishing touches on my portfolio!
-- 🌱 I’m loving learning Javascript but I'm a newbie.

 <!--
 **zoerem/zoerem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.